cepoumian/personal-blog/src/content/posts/femr-personal-blog.md

+---
+title: Personal Blog
+description: Project walk-through / case-study - Frontend Mentor Personal Blog
+pubDate: 2024-03-18
+category: projects
+---

 # Frontend Mentor - Personal Blog

-This is my implementation of the [Personal Blog challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/personal-blog-lJpVCnmozL).
+I originally intended this blog to be merely a submission to the [Personal Blog challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l?tab=downloads).
+However, I decided to keep it, put it out there and start writing on it.

-I used this challenge as an opportunity to build my actual blog, so I deviated from the original design where necessary.
+I figured that writing would help keep myself accountable while making the process of documenting any personal projects more enjoyable.
+Needless to say, I deviated from the original design where necessary.

 In this post, I’ll share key takeaways, technical choices, and lessons learned.

 ## Table of Contents